Tiago1Ribeiro/spatiotemporal-vae-reconstruction/README.md

 - Python 3.10.

+## Operating System

+This project has been tested on the following operating systems:

+- Pop!
+OS 22.04 LTS (Nvidia)
+- Windows 11

+## CUDA Versions

+HERE

 ### Setting up the environment
 ```bash
 # Create a new Conda environment named 'cvae' with Python version 3.10